joshbaje/Drively/README.md

 3. User is automatically redirected to the payment page with all booking details
 4. After payment, user receives a booking confirmation

-See [Booking-Process-README.md](./Booking-Process-README.md) for detailed documentation on the booking system.
+See [Booking-Process-README.md](./Booking-Process-README.md) for detailed documentation on the booking system and [Vehicle-Calendar-NewBooking-Fix.md](./Vehicle-Calendar-NewBooking-Fix.md) for information about the agent booking modal fix.